 The recent Gartner`s survey tells that by 2014, less than 30% of business intelligence projects will align analytics completely with organization business drivers, despite alignment being the most business intelligence challenge.
 Cloud solutions will rise only to 3% of BI revenue by 2013, however every leading BI platform vendor presenting one.
 Also, the survey admits that in 2013, BI projects will be based on an organizational model that hits a balance between centralized and decentralized delivery.
 Companies such as kvalibrænde.dk selling bøgebrænde through their CMS system, are one example of a company who have recently started to pay more attention to their BI system and used these data to increase sale of their two main products – bøgebrænde and briketter.
+You can find more information about these products on sites such as kvalibrænde or kvalibraende.dk.

 “The immediate future of the BI landscape is one of a disconnect between marketing hype about pressing challenges on the one hand and reality on the other,” says Andreas Bitterer, research vice president at Gartner.
 “The need for analytics does not match most organizations’ skill requirements; vendor hype for cloud-based BI is not reflected in revenue and customer adoption, and there is a struggle between centralized and decentralized organizational models of BI delivery.”